 Heat your oil in a large saucepan and add in your cumin, cloves and peppercorns – let them cook for about 30 seconds.
 Don’t have your pan too hot or they’ll burn – if they do, chuck it out and start again.
 The whole dish will have a bitter taste.

-Add in your onions, coriander, chilli and salt.
+Add in your onions, coriander, chilli, ginger, garlic and salt.
 Most people know I’m not a big fan of salt, but you need some in this dish – so add in at least 1/2 a teaspoon.
 Fry your onions gently until they brown.

 Time to put in your rice & dahl and fire up the heat on your stove.
 You want to cook your rice a little to give it richer taste.